nunonene/Inference-of-fitness-effects-from-time-resolved-genome-sequence-data/README.md

 # Inference-of-fitness-effects-from-time-resolved-genome-sequence-data

-Code for inferring fitness landscapes under deterministic, stochastic and delay-deterministic models (available soon)
+Code used in Nene, N.R., Illingworth, C.J.R.
+A delay-deterministic model for inferring fitness effects from time-resolved genome sequence data (available soon).